21ph63r13/Email-Sms-Spam-Detector/README.md

 🔹 1.
 Data Preprocessing

 Convert text to lowercase.

-Remove special characters and stopwords.
-Apply stemming.
+Tokenize text into individual words.

+Remove non-alphanumeric characters.

+Remove stopwords (common words that don’t add much meaning, e.g., "the", "is").

+Apply stemming (reducing words to their root form, e.g., "running" → "run").

 🔹 2.
-Feature Extraction
+Feature Extraction (TF-IDF Vectorization)

-Use TF-IDF Vectorization to transform text into numerical data.
+After preprocessing, use Term Frequency-Inverse Document Frequency (TF-IDF) to convert text into a numerical representation:

+Term Frequency (TF): Measures how frequently a term appears in a document.

+Inverse Document Frequency (IDF): Reduces the importance of common words across multiple documents.

+Using TfidfVectorizer from Scikit-learn, we transform the processed text into a feature matrix for model training.

 🔹 3.
 Model Training

-Train a Multinomial Naïve Bayes Classifier using Scikit-learn.
-Save the trained model and vectorizer using Pickle.
+used Multinomial Naïve Bayes, a probabilistic algorithm effective for text classification tasks.

 🔹 4.
 Deployment